Innovation and collaborative, synchronized program management for new programs

 The main concern was being able to create an accurate mechanical model of the engine.
 However, the previous calculation methods used by the EPSA team did not allow them to precisely understand the behavior of all engine subsystems.

-Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens PLM Software proved to be the best solution to enhance the students’ engineering capabilities and support their ideas.
+Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software proved to be the best solution to enhance the students’ engineering capabilities and support their ideas.

 The multi-domain system simulation solution is being used by École Centrale de Lyon for three main purposes.